Allergic Asthma: Symptoms and Treatment

 Asthma affecting individuals across the lifespan.
 Current evidence consistently suggests that asthma is common among elderly subjects.
 Because of increased longevity, the proportion of individuals aged 65 years and older is increasing worldwide.
 By 2030, elderly subjects will comprise ~20% and ~36% of the populations of the United States (U.S.) and China, respectively.
 Determining the exact prevalence of asthma in elderly is made difficult by under-diagnosis due to decreased perception or under-reporting of symptoms by patients, suboptimal utilization of spirometry, misclassification of asthma as chronic obstructive pulmonary disease (COPD), and failure to recognize asthma in subjects with co-morbidities such as congestive heart failure or COPD.
 In two nationwide surveys in the U.S. estimates of the prevalence of current asthma in the elderly were 5.9% for the period 1980–2004.
 In elderly subjects, asthma is more common in women than in men.
 Compared to children or younger adults, older adults and/or elderly subjects have greater morbidity and healthcare costs from asthma, thus it is important to recognize and treat asthma in older population.

 The allergic asthma phenotype dominates in early life.
+Although asthma has a strong genetic component, environmental factors must occur for it to manifest.
 The paradigm for allergen induction of asthma is from allergen exposure → allergic sensitization → asthma development.
 While a variety of ambient and indoor allergic exposures have been implicated in the development and exacerbation of childhood asthma, the indoor environment has greatest influence on asthma development.
 Children sensitized to aeroallergens at a young age are likely to have persistent asthma symptoms into late childhood and adulthood and show poorer lung function than those not sensitized.
 House dust mite (HDM), furred pets, cockroach, rodent and mold, with regional variation, account for the large proportion of aeroallergens associated with sensitization and asthma.
 In many cases, exposure and sensitivity follow a.
 Evidence supporting dose-response relationship is particularly strong for dust mite and cat.